 And what has been tracked over the years, through what we as an organization did under Craig Kielburger and Marc Kielburger and their team, was that students who were engaged in community service or service activities were more involved in voting in political elections, more involved in giving money back to causes and charities.
 And just about every metric and area where improvement occurred, it was because they were engaged that way.

-“Students who were engaged in community service or service activities were more involved in voting in political elections, more involved in giving money back to causes and charities. ”MLK III
+“Students who were engaged in community service or service activities were more involved in voting in political elections, more involved in giving money back to causes and charities. ”Martin Luther King III

 So, as Craig said, they were able to do 40 million hours; we’re talking about a 100 million hours.
 It is going to create a dramatic shift in our nation, maybe even a tectonic shift, to create a better world for generations unborn.